The Values Awards FAQs

 - Level in Sports Volunteering

-Please note that prior learning must have been completed after the start of the 2014/15 academic year to count towards an Award.
+Please note that prior learning must have been completed at most 18 months before count towards an Award.

 Does all the work need to be done online?

 Values Stars challenge activities are all completed online.
 Values Champions complete a mix of online and offline activities and provide some evidence.
-Following some initial research, Values Ambassadors’ activities are all offline with a requirement to upload some evidence.
+Following some initial research, Values Ambassadors’ activities are mostly offline with a requirement to upload a report on their volunteering project, alongside some supporting evidence.

 Is it possible to take part in more than one Award?